Maiolino-Au/scRNAseq_tutorial/README.md

 # Single Cell RNA Sequencing (scRNAseq) with Seurat

-Maiolino Aurelio - September 2025
+Maiolino Aurelio - October 2025

-This is still a work in progress
+# ⚠️ **Attention:** This project is a work in progress (WIP).
+Features and documentation are subject to change.

 # Index